-Historically, the Company has not established an allowance for any credit losses because the Company has liquidated the collateral to satisfy the amount due before any loan becomes non-performing or impaired.
+Historically, the Company has not established an allowance for any credit losses because the Company maintains sufficient collateral to satisfy amounts due.

 Non-performing loans have the highest probability for credit loss.
-The allowance for secured loan credit losses attributable to non-performing loans is based on the most probable source of repayment, which is normally the liquidation of collateral.
+If needed, an allowance for secured loan credit losses attributable to non-performing loans is recorded based on the most probable source of repayment, which is normally the liquidation of collateral.
 Due to the accelerated liquidation terms of the Company's loan portfolio, past due loans are generally liquidated within 90 days of default.
-In the event a loan were to become non-performing, the Company would determine a reserve to reduce the carrying balance to its estimated net realizable value.
-As of September 30, 2023 and June 30, 2023, the Company had no allowance for secured loan losses or loans classified as non-performing.
+In the event a loan were to become non-performing and the collateral is not sufficient to satisfy amounts due, the Company would determine a reserve to reduce the carrying balance to its estimated net realizable value.
+As of September 30, 2024 and June 30, 2024, the Company had no allowance for secured loan losses or loans classified as non-performing.

 A loan is considered impaired if it is probable, based on current information and events, that the Company will be unable to collect all amounts due according to the contractual terms of the loan.
-Customer loans are reviewed for impairment and include loans that are past due or non-performing, or if the customer is in bankruptcy.
+Customer loans are reviewed for impairment and include loans that are non-performing, or if the customer is in bankruptcy.
 In the event of an impairment, recognition of interest income would be suspended, and the loan would be placed on non-accrual status at the time.
 Accrual would be resumed, and previously suspended interest income would be recognized, when the loan becomes contractually current and/or collection doubts are removed.
 Cash receipts on impaired loans are recorded first against the principal and then to any unrecognized interest income.
-For the three months ended September 30, 2023 and 2022, the Company incurred no loan impairment costs and no loans were placed on a non-accrual status.
+For the three months ended September 30, 2024 and 2023, the Company incurred no loan impairment costs, and no loans were placed on a non-accrual status.